 Racial terms like African-American, Black, Negro, Colored, Mulatto, etc. are used in the volumes in this series and will offend some people; but they should be seen in the context of the source document or interviewee.
-After a discussion with Pastor Lawson of Prosperity Baptist Church, it was agreed that I would use the term African-American when speaking in my own voice of people descendant from African immigrants (whether those who were or were not in bondage); however, census and county records often referred to people as colored, Negro or mulatto.
+After a discussion with Pastor Lawson of Prosperity Baptist Church and the Black History Committee of the Friends of the Balch Library, it was agreed that Mr. Roeder would use the term African-American when speaking in his own voice of people descendant from African immigrants (whether those who were or were not in bondage); however, census and county records often referred to people as colored, Negro or mulatto.
 Contemporary interviewees might say Black or colored.
-In those instances, I use the term proposed by the source.
-A good example would be “colored school,” which was the standard term for segregated schools that serviced African-Americans.
+In those instances, he used the term proposed by the source.
+A good example would be “colored school,” sometimes “negro school,” which were standard terms for segregated schools that serviced African-Americans.
 Segregated units in the US Army were also known as Colored.

 No term is universally used by the world, so readers are asked to understand that this project’s effort is intended to honor people and never offend, while being historically correct.